Rossocha

 Rossocha is a village in the administrative district of Gmina Rawa Mazowiecka, within Rawa County, Łódź Voivodeship, in central Poland.
-It lies approximately 54 km east of the regional capital Łódź.

 Before World War II, it was part of a szlachta (Polish nobility) estate, belonging to Jan Czarnowski.
 The Czarnowski family palace was built shortly after World War I by Juliusz Nagórski.

 After the war, part of the estate was turned into a biological and zoological research station.